Michelangelo and Leonardo da Vinci are considered two of the greatest artists ever lived. They both lived in Florence, Italy, during the same time.

 Even more interesting is what has happened to these grand murals that both Leonardo and Michelangelo were commissioned to paint.
 Neither of them completed their murals.

 We do not know why the murals were never even started.
-For both Michelangelo and Leonardo da Vinci this commission to paint the murals in the Palazzo Vecchio Commons Hall would have been a significant commission.
+For both Michelangelo and Leonardo da Vinci, this commission to paint the murals in the Palazzo Vecchio Commons Hall would have been significant.

 Listen To Our Podcast About The Rivalry Of Leonardo da Vinci And Michelangelo below or by clicking here.